-Christian Yelich Leaves Game vs. Marlins with Injury After Fouling Ball off Knee
+Christian Yelich Out for Season After Knee Injury Diagnosed as Fractured Kneecap

 The Brewers entered Tuesday's game with a 75-68 record, two games behind the Chicago Cubs for the second wild-card spot in the NL.

-While Yelich's production carries the Brewers offense when he is on the field, it creates a significant hole if he is injured.
+While Yelich carries the Brewers offense when he is on the field, his injury now creates a significant hole.

-Grisham has only appeared in 32 games this season.
+Grisham has appeared in only 32 games this season.
 He's looked solid with a .260/.324/.448 slash line, but there's no way for the 22-year-old to replace what Yelich offers.